GPI functionality supports triggering any template from the currently active template set and including a selection of control commands.

 GPI 0 - Reload rundown, Will trigger a rundown reload event.
 I.e. the timeline will be stopped and the current rundown will be reloaded from the NCS cache.

 GPI 1 - Start/continue rundown.
-Will trigger the TAKE-NEXT event and with that start the timeline or advance to the next timeline element
+Will trigger the TAKE-NEXT event and with start the timeline or advance to the next timeline element

 GPI 2 - Start rundown from top.
 Will start the rundown from the first story